NesAbosso/CodeSummary/README.md

 # Create and Style About Page

 For this story, I was assigned the task of designing the About page for the Vertigo Theatre web application.
-This about page is going to show the Mission Statement, Ensemble (including the images), Company History, and Board.
+This about page is to show the Mission Statement, Ensemble (including the images), Company History, and Board.
 I utilized Bootstrap cards for the display of images.

-I also added a nice theatre seat background and Broadway font in CSS for styling.
+I also added a nice theatre seat background and Broadway font for styling.

     body {